 The King appears often in game, and usually with humorous comments about life on earth.
 He refers to himself in third-person with liberal use of the royal "We," and happens to have a voice that sounds like a record player being scratched.
-The King is larger then the Earth, and his sculpted body is clad in a tight black suit.
+The King is larger than the Earth, and his sculpted body is clad in a tight black suit.

 The game doesn't have a specific plot line, but the Prince must create stars to the King's specifications and doing so shall unlock new stages.
-The tiny Prince ends up getting tasked to rebuild the moon with help from the Hoshino family, who the Prince will come to know through the various cutscenes.
+The tiny Prince ends up getting tasked to rebuild the moon with help from the Hoshino family, whom the Prince will come to know through the various cutscenes.

 The hub world, known as the Home Planet, serves as a way of checking what items the katamari has rolled up, what constellations the Prince has created (from completing certain stages which focus on a different task than usual) and allows the player to save the game and change various settings.